LiamCurran95/NC-News-Front-End/README.md

 To run this app locally:

-1. Clone the repository through the command line with "git clone https://github.com/LiamCurran95/nc-news-FE"
+1. Clone the repository through the command line with `git clone https://github.com/LiamCurran95/nc-news-FE`
-2. Install the dependencies through the command line with 'npm install'
+2. Install the dependencies through the command line with `npm install`
-3. Run the app with 'npm start'.
+3. Run the app with `npm start`.